 - MISCELLANEOUS BILLS.
 The CARES Act was signed into law by the federal government on March 27, 2020.
 It can provide individual relief for those impacted by COVID-19.
 Relief assistance may cover a wide variety of needs, including phone bills, energy bills, medical bills, and other expenses.
 Learn more about bill assistance here.

 - STUDENT LOANS.
 For information on student loan deferment or forbearance, visit the US Department of Education.
 Repayment options may also be available – affordable ways to continue paying based on your current financial situation.

 - CHILDCARE ASSISTANCE.
 If your childcare facility closes due to COVID-19, visit Childcare Aware of Washington online or call 1-800-446-1114 to identify options for alternative childcare.
 Additional resources for first responders and healthcare workers include:

-- YMCA – Day care to families of first responders, healthcare workers and other essential workforce is offered at no cost.
+- YMCA – Visit the YMCA's COVID-19 Emergency Services: Child Care webpage to further inquire of possible assistance for first responders and essential workers.
 Where there is additional space, nonessential families may enroll their child in care for a discounted rate.
 To learn more and to register, please visit YMCA Childcare.